Joncarre/Joncarre/README.md

 ## 🏄‍♂️ Jonathan Carrero
 Hey!
 I'm Jonathan, a Software Engineer who finished his PhD studies in 2023.
 During these last years I've been always working and studying in different areas like formal methods, project management and cybersecurity.
-I love situations where you have to think a lot before you find the solution, where you have to optimize every step of the way.
-I am very, very curious about how things work.
-I really like dealing with people, being positive and organized in what I do.
+I love situations where you have to think a lot before you find the solution.
+I hope you enjoy my profile!

 <p style="text-align: left;"><em>Take the world from another point of view.</em> — Richard Feynman</p>